 Day of Service & Cultural Connection with Positive Legacy

-also be protected by a living hedge which will act as the perimeter
+The school will also be protected by a living hedge which will act as the

-Guests will spend the morning working together with the locals and students
+Guests spent the morning working together with the locals and students

 on different landscaping, educational, and mural painting projects.
 After the

-mornings projects, we will indulge in authentic Mexican food and relax to the
+mornings projects, we indulged in authentic Mexican food and relaxed to the

-eclectic sounds of The Treefunkers, a local Puerto Morelos band, who will be
+eclectic sounds of The Treefunkers, a local Puerto Morelos band, who were

 Positive Legacy Charity Auction